Aushuna/Netherite-Armor-Color-Reworked/README.md

-Note: this was remade and recoded using AidenDreamy's forge/neoforge version as the base and coding it to work with fabric.
+Note: this was remade and recoded using AidenDreamy's forge/neoforge version as the base and coded it to work with fabric.